-Covered police officers and fire employees are required to contribute 11.55% and 11.80%, respectively, of their covered salary, whereas general employees are required to contribute 7.0% of their covered salary.
+Covered police officers and firefighters are required to contribute 11.55% and 11.80%, respectively, of their covered salary, whereas general employees are required to contribute 7.0% of their covered salary.
 The Town is required to contribute at an actuarially determined rate.
-The Town's contribution rate for the covered payroll of general employees was 10.88% for the year ended December 31, 2020.
-The Town's contribution rates for the covered payroll of police officers and firefighters was 24.77% and 26.43%, respectively, for the year ended December 31, 2020.
-The Town contributes 100% of the employer cost for public safety and general employees of the Town.
+The Town's contribution rates for the covered payroll of general employees, police officers and firefighters were 10.88%, 24.77% and 26.43%, respectively, through June 30, 2021, and 13.75%, 30.67% and 29.78%, respectively, thereafter.
+The Town contributes 100% of the employer cost for general employees, police officers and firefighters of the Town.

-Per RSA-100-A:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of

-Trustees based on an actuarial valuation.
-The Town's pension contributions to the NHRS for the year ended December 31, 2020 were \$260,272.
+Per RSA-100-A:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of Trustees based on an actuarial valuation.
+The Town's pension contributions to the NHRS for the year ended December 31, 2021 were \$299,787.